yoosofan/prezento/README.rst

 Assets Requirement
 ==================

-The generated HTML slides require the following assets:
+The generated HTML slides require the following asset:

-* ``assets/style.css``: b6plus style or you own style
 * ``assets/b6plus.js``: b6plus javasrcript library for on screen presentation

-**Important**: After generating HTML files, you must have an ``assets/`` folder next to them containing these two files.
+**Important**: After generating HTML files, you must have an ``assets/`` folder next to them containing this file.

-These assets are taken from the `b6plus <https://github.com/ryanhaviland/b6plus>`_ project.
+These assets are taken from the `b6plus <https://www.w3.org/Talks/Tools/b6plus/slides.zip>`_ project.
 You can update them whenever a newer version is released.

 You can download them from `my slides <https://github.com/yoosofan/slide/tree/main/assets>`_ too.